 |Examples||Examples of signs are skin rash or lump, Palmar erythema, sweating wound, Ascites, Bleeding, bruising, swelling, oily skin, Gynecomastia, temperature, blood pressure, cough, excessive Saliva, and Clubbing, etc.||Examples of symptoms are anxiety, pain, fatigue, Hallucinations, nausea, headache, blur vision, and photophobia etc.|

-Now, I think there is no confusion about signs and symptoms after reading this article of the difference between Signs and Symptoms.
+Now, I think there is no confusion about signs and symptoms after reading this article about the difference between Signs and Symptoms.
 If you have any further confusion please feel free and comments below.
-You may also read the Difference between Drug and Medicine.
+You may also read about the Difference between Drug and Medicine.

 - A. H. Samiy, R. G. Douglas, and J. A. Barondess, Textbook of diagnostic medicine.
 Philadelphia: Lea & Febiger, 1987.